morimekta/providence/providence-core-server/src/site/markdown/index.md

  * Set up your servlet implementation like this.
 It is important to use the
  * constructor to be able to keep the instance of the HttpServletRequest.
 It
  * is also possible to do more of the work in the makeProcessor call below
- * instead of in the constructor, and rather pass processed arguments,injected
+ * instead of in the constructor, and rather pass processed arguments, injected
  * systems etc.
  */
 public class MyServletImpl implements MyServlet.IFace {